apache/druid/docs/tutorials/tutorial-sql-query-view.md

 3. Click **SELECT COUNT(*) AS "Count" FROM kttm_simple** and run the query.

-4. After you run a query that contains an aggregate function, additional options become available in the Query view.
+4. After you run a query that contains an aggregate function, additional Query view options become available.

    Click the arrow to the left of the **kttm_simple** datasource to display the columns, then click the **country** column.
 Several options appear to apply country-based filters and aggregate functions to the query: